 Border Entry Rules

-All U.S. citizens traveling by air must present a passport or other approved travel document.
-Some documents that qualify include a U.S. military ID with travel orders, a U.S. Merchant Mariner document when travel is on official business, or a NEXUS card where the port-of-entry permits.
+All U.S. citizens traveling by air for international travel must present a passport or other approved travel document.
+Some qualifying documents include the following:

-U.S. citizens returning by land or sea must present a passport or document that complies with the Western Hemisphere Travel Initiative (WHTI) restrictions such as a NEXUS card.
+U.S. citizens returning by land or sea must present a passport or document that complies with the Western Hemisphere Travel Initiative (WHTI) restrictions, such as a NEXUS card.
+A NEXUS Card is a preapproved card for low-risk travelers.
+It helps speed up the border entry between the United States and Canada.

 Lawful Permanent Residents